yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 and [Google](https://dl.acm.org/doi/10.1145/3517745.3561418).
-Our approach not only does not require that researchers collect real browsing histories (which creates bias and ethical issues) but also enables reproducible methodologies and the generation of publicly sharable synthetic datasets.
+Our approach not only does not require that researchers collect real browsing histories (which creates bias and ethical issues) but also enables reproducible methodologies and the generation of publicly shareable synthetic datasets.
 As a result, other methodologies requiring the use of browsing history could benefit from adopting our approach.
 Please reach out if you have such use cases.